 I was often thinking about what I want.
 What I need.
 What I should be doing.
 I can remember specifically one afternoon during meditation thinking what a selfish dick I am.
 I’ve only ever thought about myself and what’s important to me.

-We’re attached to a lot of things.
+The silent retreat brought out how attached we are to things.
 Thoughts, feelings, food, a way of doing things, our identity.
 We like to tell ourselves that this is who I am.
 Like I mentioned in this article, If you asked my closest friends and family to describe me they’d probably say 2 things:

 - The nicest guy you’ll ever meet